Here is a handy list with the very best things to do in Italy with kids.

 On the other hand, a child interested in painting, drawing and crafts, will be in heaven in Italy as there is a proliferation of museums dedicated to the arts.
-Italy is the perfect place to introduce kids to some of the world’s greatest sculptors and painters and to lay a solid foundation for art appreciation later on in life.
+Italy is the perfect place to introduce kids to some of the world’s greatest artists, sculptors, and painters and to lay a solid foundation for art appreciation later on in life.

-Add to the mix the hundreds of smaller museums which explore in depth a particular topic and you will have a never-ending list with options what to see each day.
+Add to the mix the hundreds of smaller museums which explore in-depth a particular topic and you will have a never-ending list with options what to see each day.
 Three of my favourite small thematic museums in Italy are:

 - Museum of Rural Life in Grancona, Berici Hills – with an incredibly rich collection of anything and everything connected to rural life in Northern Italy.
 There is a huge selection of machines, a sprawling basement filled with tractors, a real-size classroom, as well as meticulously recreated craftsmen’s workshops.
 A must-see!

-- Museum of the Roman Centuriation in Borgoricco, Province of Padua – a small but interesting museum exploring the history of the Roman grid – a method of land measurement used by the Romans.
+- Museum of the Roman Centuriation in Borgoricco, Province of Padua – a small but interesting museum exploring the history of the Roman grid – a method of land measurement used by the ancient Romans.

 Even if a museum in Italy is not strictly aimed at children, often effort has been made to make it as child-friendly as possible.
 For example, at the Oriental Art Museum in Venice kids get a tablet to help them explore the museum collections in a fun and interactive way.